 You’re attracting a very specific audience to your niche business.
 This means that it is crucial to stay focused on your core strengths and remember what will drive the majority of your profits.

-It might be enticing to venture into new industries or expand your products or services quickly, but you need to make sure you have adequate funds for your core products and services to retain your customers long-term.
+It might be enticing to venture into new industries or launch new products or services quickly, but you need to make sure you have adequate funds for your core products and services to retain your customers long-term.

-Once you’ve got a strong customer base and can give your customers the product or service they need, you can begin to venture into how to grow a small business with additional funds.
+Once you’ve got a strong customer base and can give your customers the product or service they need reliably, you can begin to venture into how to grow a small business with additional funds.

 9. Focus on your branding

 While you may have a niche business, you might not be the only one with your business idea as times change.
-This is especially true when your business starts scaling quickly.
+This is especially true when your business starts to scale quickly.
 That’s when others see your niche’s success and start their own business in those industries.

-Learning how to grow a small business by focusing on your branding will drive your success in gaining new customers and impressing your current ones.
+Learning how to grow a small business by focusing on your branding drives your success in gaining new customers and impressing your current ones.

-This means that you want to become a memorable brand, and when people think of your niche industry, they think specifically of your brand.
+This means that you want to become a memorable brand.
+When people think of your niche industry, you want them to think specifically of your brand.

 You can further push your brand out to your customers and potential clients by creating a customer loyalty program.
-This gives your customers a reason to come back to your business repeatedly.
+This gives people a reason to come back to your business repeatedly.

-For loyal customers, you should offer private discounts or products and services and even a chance to win prizes.
+For loyal customers, you should offer private discounts such as free delivery or exclusive products and services — maybe even the opportunity to win prizes.

 Lastly, it’s always a great idea to remind your customers about your business expansion milestones.
-This can mean posting on social media about your business anniversaries as it shows gratitude for your customers.
+For example, you can post on social media about your business anniversaries and look back at how you’ve grown.
+This shows your evolution and gratitude for your customers.

 Bonus: Tips to keep in mind as you focus on business growth

-Growth takes time, and while it won’t happen in a day, you can create a framework to learn how to grow a small business.
+Growth takes time, and while it won’t happen in a day, you can create a framework to learn how to grow a small business in your niche.

 Some tips to keep in mind as you grow your idea into a profitable business are: